 This does not imply, however, that the target audience is limited to Christian schools; the Christian element will be looked for in approach rather than in audience.
 For full details of the parameters of Institute projects and the criteria used to evaluate proposals, please see the document "Project Criteria" below.

-While the Kuyers Institute welcomes all proposals and inquiries, projects must involve a member of the Calvin College faculty in some capacity.
+While the Kuyers Institute welcomes all proposals and inquiries, projects must involve a member of the Calvin University faculty in some capacity.
 The Institute seeks to collaborate with, but not duplicate, general-purpose resourcing organizations for Christian schools.
 Due to limits on funds available, the Institute will consider project proposals on a case-by-case basis and is not able to commit to awarding grants on a regular basis; the Institute does not fund maintenance of existing institutions or programs.

 The following documents are PDF forms.
 To ensure compatibility, please use Adobe Acrobat Reader; Mac users should not use the default Preview application.